-Our Guardianships service will continue, if you are thinking of applying to become a guardian, or have already been appointed as a guardian and have enquiries regarding your role, you may wish to refer to the Guardianship (Missing Persons) detailed code of practice or the pages on managing missing persons finances to help you make key decisions.
+Our guardianships service will continue during the pandemic.
+You can find guidance online to help if you are thinking of applying to become a guardian or have already been appointed and have enquiries regarding your role.
+This includes the guardianship (Missing Persons) detailed code of practice and information on managing missing persons finances.

-We recognise how important and reassuring it is for Guardians to be able to contact our Supervision team, especially in the early days of their Guardianship.
+We recognise how important and reassuring it is for guardians to be able to contact us, especially in the early days of their guardianship.
 Our usual contact channels remain open and our ambition is to continue to provide as near normal a level of service as we possibly can.
-It might take us a little longer than usual to contact or update you; this includes responding to any written enquiries, particularly those received via Royal Mail delivery.
+It might take us a little longer than usual to contact or update you; this includes responding to any written enquiries, particularly those received by post.

 We are working with colleagues across Ministry of Justice (MOJ) including the Court of Protection to ensure that we can continue to offer the best level of protection and service we can for adults at risk.

 We will ensure that we reflect government advice in response to coronavirus to help with reducing transmission and will keep our partners updated on our work.